 - 1/4 tsp salt (or to taste preference)

 - If using canned beans, drain and rinse them first.

-- Place chickpeas, roasted red peppers, green onions, lemon juice, tahini, garlic, vegetable broth, cumin, and pepper in a blender or food processor.
+- Place chickpeas, roasted red peppers, green onions, lemon juice, tahini, garlic, vegetable broth, cumin, salt, and pepper in a blender or food processor.

 - Blend until smooth.
 I like to leave mine a little chunky.
 The longer blended, the smoother it will be.

 - Serve with sliced vegetables like carrots, cucumbers, broccoli, celery, bell peppers, and pita bread.
 It is also excellent as a sandwich or wrap spread.
 Link to Veggies in a Blanket below.
 Store in the refrigerator in a covered container up to 10 days.

 - This hummus last approximately 7-10 days in a tightly sealed container in the refrigerator.

 As an Amazon Associate and member of other affiliate programs, I earn a small percentage from your purchases at no cost to you.
 Thank you!

 Amount Per Serving: Calories: 165 Total Fat: 7g Sodium: 159mg Carbohydrates: 21g Fiber: 6g Sugar: 4g Protein: 7g